-assessment manager see the Planning Act, section 48(1).
+assessment manager means an assessment manager under the Planning Act.

 authorised person means-

 - (a) the chief executive officer; or - (b) an employee, or other member of staff, of the authority; or - (c) another person authorised in writing under section 105(5).